MatoPlus/Orgmodoro/README.md

 - Notifications with resume functionality
 - Runs in the background!
 - Layout for both tablets and phones!

+# Known Bugs
+- Countdown timer is not consistent, it may be slower than an actual timer (However, it is accurate enough as a timer).
+- singleTask launchMode is used in the manifest, the activity task stack could be broken because multiple activities are used.
+- From time to time, the app may lose its saved variables, and the app may forget what the current time left, the current state, or even the colour theme used.

 # Credits
  - Omega Icon made by Pixelmeetup from www.flaticon.com